Any cases of teaching REALLY mattering for career (tenure or otherwise)?

 Finally, it really depends on the kind of school you are applying to (where you want to end up - if you have any choice).
 A "Research 1" university isn't going to care much about your teaching record but will expect high volume in terms of your publishing record, while the converse is true at many liberal art colleges.

-over 12 years ago
+about 13 years ago

 In my program we are required to take a teaching seminar and the professor suggested just what you did---mid semester she "polls" her students to see what they find lacking or how they would improve the course and adjusts from there.
 She does this with undergrad and grad students.

-Huong Le – over 12 years ago
+Huong Le – about 13 years ago

 login to leave comment